Notifications

 - The app deep-links to Settings.ACTION_NOTIFICATION_LISTENER_SETTINGS (or the per-component variant on API 30+) and instructs the user to enable Kai in the list.

 KaiNotificationListenerService.
 From then on everyonNotificationPostedcallback that passes the visibility filters writes a record into the pending queue.
+Until access is granted, posts are not delivered to the listener.
 The user can refine which apps Kai sees from the same system Notification Access screen — the "Apps" picker per listener is the source of truth. - On the next heartbeat, the queue snapshot is included in the prompt under

 ## New Notifications.
 After the heartbeat run, exactly that snapshot is removed from the queue — notifications that arrived during the call survive to the next heartbeat.

-If the user later revokes notification access from system settings, onListenerDisconnected fires, the support check flips to false, and the read tools stop appearing in the AI's available-tools list until access is re-granted.
+If the user later revokes notification access from system settings, onListenerDisconnected fires, access reads as false, and the read tools stop appearing in the AI's available-tools list until access is re-granted (the intent toggle can remain on).

 Per-app filtering